Keplerjs/Kepler/packages/keplerjs-events/README.md

 ## keplerjs:events

-keplerjs plugin events
+keplerjs plugin events for places

-*it's work in progress*
+*WORK IN PROGRESS*